 - National holidays

-A simple gift voucher or discount coupons to be used on these occasions can go a long way in keeping them loyal to your brands.
+A simple gift voucher or discount coupon to be used on these occasions can go a long way in keeping them loyal to your brands.
 It’s also good for sales since they’re likely to shop more when they’re getting discounts.

 How It All Adds Up

-You can almost guarantee customer satisfaction when you give them personalized treatment and engage with them about the things they like.
 When you use CRMs like Kylas, it not only becomes more than just a directory of customer data, but you can make a world of difference to the customer service you provide.

 It reflects directly in how happy the customers are to continue buying from you instead of going to your competitors.
+Your customer retention will get an exponential boost and you build a strong, loyal and reliable customer base for your business.